localstack/docs/content/en/getting-started/help-and-support/index.md

 ### LocalStack Slack Bot

-LocalStack Slack Bot is available to all licensed users.
 To create a support ticket:

 - Search for the **LocalStack Pro Support** in our [Slack Community](https://localstack.cloud/slack).
 - Navigate to **Messages** and type your message to LocalStack Pro Support.